arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

   While Multiple reads are possible, one write operation will effectively stop all other actions from happening on the collections in question.
-- **Rocksdb**: Reading occurs on the state of the data when the query was started.
+- **RocksDB**: Reading occurs on the state of the data when the query was started.
 Writing however will happen during working with the cursor.
   Thus be prepared for possible conflicts if you have other writes on the collections, and probably overrule them by `ignoreErrors: True`, else the query will abort by the time the conflict happenes.

-Taking into account the above consequences, you shouldn't use streaming cursors light minded for data modification queries.
+Taking into account the above consequences, you shouldn't use streaming cursors light-minded for data modification queries.

 Please note that the query options `cache`, `count` and `fullCount` will not work with streaming cursors.
 Additionally, the query statistics, warnings and profiling data will only be available when the last result batch for the query is sent.
+Using a streaming cursor will also prevent the query results being stored in the AQL query results cache.

 By default, query cursors created via the cursor API are non-streaming in ArangoDB 3.4, but streaming can be enabled on a per-query basis by setting the `stream` attribute in the request to the cursor API at endpoint `/_api/cursor`.

-However, streaming cursors are enabled for the following parts of ArangoDB in 3.4:
+However, streaming cursors are enabled automatically for the following parts of ArangoDB in 3.4:

 * when exporting data from collections using the arangoexport binary
-* when using `db.<collection>.toArray()` from the Arango shell.
+* when using `db.<collection>.toArray()` from the Arango shell

 Native implementations
 ----------------------